-Milwaukee County OWI charges reduced to traffic violation: body camera footage of illegal arrest
+Milwaukee County OWI charges reduced: camera footage of illegal arrest

 Our Drunk Driving Attorneys Use Police Officers’ Body Cam Video to Your Advantage